BenLowe2003/MultiThreadedPrimeNumberSieves/README.md

 # MultiThreadedPrimeNumberSieves

 This is a repository of files used in a project for the lancaster undergraduate research conference:
-Limiting Behaviour Of Multi-Threaded Prime Number Sieves
+B. Lowe.
+(2023) Limiting Behaviour Of Multi-Threaded Prime Number Sieves
-B. Lowe

 Conference poster will be made available after 15/03/2024